stack-spot/web-deploy-ab/README.md

 To test the new layout, we want to show it only to a small percentage of visitors.
 Based on the success of failure of the new layout we would like to be able to increase/decrease this percentage of visitor getting the new layout.

-This plugin demonstrate the usage of the following AWS services:

-- [Amazon CloudFront](https://aws.amazon.com/cloudfront): the fast and secure content delivery will be performed by a CloudFront distribution
-- [AWS Lambda@Edge](https://aws.amazon.com/lambda/edge): cookie setting and url rewriting
-- [AWS CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html): cookie setting and url rewriting
-- [Amazon DynamoDB](https://aws.amazon.com/dynamodb): the dynamic data will be stored in a DynamoDB table
-- [Amazon S3](https://aws.amazon.com/s3): the website’s static files and segmentation configuration file will be stored in two S3 buckets

 ### Prerequisites

 - AWS keys setted in the runtime